AnneEberhard/AnnaKThomas/README.txt

-All books with details for booksites are in the JSON allBooks in the books.js All other JSONs for the sites on first level are in the template.js
+All books with details for booksites are in the JSON allBooks in the books.js
+    Also in that file are: for booksites top part: let topSites

+All other JSONs for the sites on first level are in the template.js
     for header: let menuTitles
     for booksites top part: let topSites
-    for all sites bottom nav: let navSites for pages on first level content: let mainSites for the homepage navigation content: let overview
+    for all sites bottom nav: let navSites for pages on first level content: let mainSites for the homepage navigation content: let overview for the background pages: let backgroundInfo
+    for familyTreeTopSites: let familyTree
+    for glossaries: let glossaryMasks und let glossaryOdyssee for sources: individual for sites with sources for timelines: let timelineHeaders plus individual timeline JSOns

 All main sites will be started with onload=init()